 New country groupings

 Non-visa nationals are people who do not require a visa to enter the UK.
 European Economic Area (EEA) nationals do not normally require a visa to enter the UK (although a small number of EEA nationals do apply and are issued visas).
-Additionally, for those non-EEA nationals classified as “non-visa nationals” (for example, citizens of the USA, Brazil and Japan) a visa is not normally required for visits of less than 6 months.
-There are 2 ways in which non-visa nationals can enter the UK for work and study purposes without a visa.
+Additionally, for those non-EEA nationals classified as “non-visa nationals” (for example, citizens of the USA, Brazil and Japan) a visa is not normally required for visits of less than six months.
+There are two ways in which non-visa nationals can enter the UK for work and study purposes without a visa.
 Non-visa nationals are allowed to work in the UK without a visa, but only for sporting or creative work of less than 3 months duration, this falling outside the scope of the UN definition of a short-term migrant.
-For study, there are many more admitted into the UK under the short-term study visa scheme than visas issued, as non-visa nationals are allowed to study under the scheme for up to 6 months without a requirement for a visa.
+For study, there are many more admitted into the UK under the short-term study visa scheme than visas issued, as non-visa nationals are allowed to study under the scheme for up to six months without a requirement for a visa.